greyepoxy/greyepoxy.github.io/about.md

 permalink: /about/
 ---

 Hi!
 I am a programmer from the pacific northwest.
-Since graduating as a Computer engineer in 2012 I have had the great pleasure in designing  silicon chips, programming microcontrollers, building games, working on applications, web programming and almost everything in between.
+Since graduating as a Computer engineer in 2012 I have spent time designing  silicon chips, programming microcontrollers, coding video games, working on applications, web programming, and also many other programming related topics.

 ### More Information